rempack-b/rempack/docs.md

 rmkit has makefile options to automate docker builds, but it deletes some files that I'd rather keep.
 It's easy enough to bypass that and take control of build more directly in the docker image.
 The big thing was the `stb.x86.o`.
 I haven't looked at exactly what that is doing, but it's important.

 There are also some environment variables that need to be defined.
-One is #REMARKABLE_IMPLEMENTATION, the other is a path to some asset file, which can probably just point to a blank file.
+One is `RMKIT_IMPLEMENTATION`, the other is `font_embed.h` (see below).
 Need to look into what the hell that REMARKABLE_IMPLEMENTATION flag is doing.

+Update: it doesn't seem to be anything significant.
+The flag just disables a bunch of what appears to be boilerplate.
+I really don't get why it's there?
+Maybe this is an exclusive or to `REMARKABLE`, which flags for a native build.
+Anyway, it seems to be required at all times, so we'll go with that.

 We also need to look at the asset builder.
 We'll need it eventually.